koy-e/resume/README.md

 _Host your site on github pages:_

 1. Make a new repository on [GitHub](https://github.com). pick a name for your new repository and ensure that that its visibility is set to public.
-2. In the "config.yml" file that jekyll created, set the variable, "baseurl" to the name of the repository you have just created.
+2. set the variable "baseurl", In the "config.yml" file, that jekyll created to the name of the repository you have just created.
-3. In your terminal, go to the directory of your static site.
+3. Navigate to the directory of your static site in your terminal,
-4. Type git init to initialize a local repository.
+4. Type the command, "git init" to initialize a local repository.
 5. Type the command, "git checkout -b gh-pages" to check out your gh-pages branch.
 6. Type the command, "git status". there should be no commits done yet.
 7. Type the command "git add ." to add all the files to the local repository.